Zellington3/Game-Reccomendation-Station/README.md

 If you have ideas for improvements, bug fixes, or new features:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/your-feature-name`)
 3. Make your changes
 4. Commit your changes (`git commit -m 'Add some feature'`)
 5. Push to the branch (`git push origin feature/your-feature-name`)
 6. Open a Pull Request

 Please ensure your code follows the existing style and include relevant documentation or comments where needed.

+Got questions or suggestions?
+Feel free to open an issue — we’d love to hear from you!

+---

+## ❓ Need Help?

+Got questions or suggestions?
+Feel free to [open an issue](https://github.com/zellington/ReccomendationStation/issues) or email me through my [GitHub profile](https://github.com/zellington3)!
+I'm happy to help. 😊

 ---